Our Team

 Oli – Visiting Scientist / digital detoxing

 Oli (born May 17th, 2021) is a furry biochemist who grew up in San Diego.
 He is our one-and-oli canine lab member.
 He mostly works from home.
 He studies (1) proteins in egg white, chicken breast, and greek yogurt and (2) carbohydrates in steamed sweet potato.
 He secretly likes his dad more than his mom.
-His long-term career goal is to become a jedi.
+His long-term career goal is to become a jedi or a Maine Coon.